emiliebarnard/discord-bot/index.markdown

 3. You understand the basics of Python or a similar programming language.
 4. You have the latest version of Python installed on your computer.

-For guidance with the above, respectively refer to the following resources:
+For guidance with the above, refer to the following resources:
 1. [Beginner's Guide to Discord](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord)
 2. [Discord Support: How do I create a server?](https://support.discord.com/hc/en-us/articles/204849977-How-do-I-create-a-server-)
 3. [W3 Schools Python Tutorial](https://www.w3schools.com/python/)